Grief makes us all children again — destroys all differences of intellect. The wisest know nothing.

 Therapy and support for pregnancy loss can effectively help you to:

 - Prepare for situations that may bring up painful reminders of your baby (e.g., your due date, your first period or the anniversary of the loss).

 - Discover how to communicate with your partner and support each other.

 - Address the meaning of your loss in a greater context of your life history and dreams.

 - Resolve any feelings of guilt and “what if…” thinking.

 - Regain the strength to embrace a new pregnancy if you desire to try again.

 You Can Find Support and Healing After Losing a Baby

 Many women and couples have survived the grief of losing a baby, and I believe that, in time, you can as well.
-If you are looking for a psychologist in Los Angeles with expertise in grief counseling for miscarriage, stillbirth or neonatal loss, please feel free to email or call me at 310-277-4305.
+If you are looking for a psychologist in Los Angeles with expertise in grief counseling for miscarriage, stillbirth or neonatal loss, please feel free to email me .
 I’m available to answer any questions you might have.